cadet/CADET-Core/doc/interface/unit_operations/axial_flow_column_2D_config.rst

 ``NRAD``

-   Number of radial column discretization cells
+   Number of radial column discretization cells.
+   Replaces the ``RAD_NELEM`` field in the length specification of parameters.

    =============  =========================  =============
    **Type:** int  **Range:** :math:`\geq 1`  **Length:** 1